abiwinanda/fluentd-intro/readme.md

 # Introduction to Fluentd

+Sample Fluentd app to send logs to file, http, or elasticsearch

 ## Collecting logs from files

 Reading logs from a file we need an application that writes logs to a file. <br/>